kevinyswong/kevinyswong.github.io/index.md

 Jay Caspian Kang calls dignity porn: "The type of story that takes the life of a seemingly oppressed person, excavates all the differences compared with the dominant culture and then seeks to hold these up in a soft, humanizing light.
-Look, the dignity porno will say: 'Kimchi isn’t weird.
+Look, the dignity porno will say: 'Kimchi isn't weird.
 Ergo, we are as human as you.'"
 This is what the dominant culture expects of the race narrative, and it is precisely what we don't do because such a paradigm reaches no higher than the fundamental limits inherent to the form, the subaltern deriving his value as a